-You can find and replace text in source files from the Browser or Search tab of the Repository pane.
-Use the Editor to replace text in a selection of source code.
+To find and replace text in the Editor:

-- 1. In the Browser or Search tab, select the source files or the node that contains the source files you want to search and choose: - Edit > Find if you simply want to search. - Edit > Replace if you want to search and replace. - 2.
-The Find and Replace dialog opens.
+- 1. In the Repository Browser, double-click a source file.
+The file opens in the Editor. - 2.
+Right-click and select Find or click Edit > Find The Find and Replace dialog opens. - 3.
 Click the tab for the operation you want to perform.

-Note: The find functionality in the Find tab is bidirectional.
-You can search up or down, and specify that the search wrap.
+The find functionality in the Find tab is bidirectional.
+You can search up or down, and specify if you want the search to wrap as well as match the whole word or the case.
 The find functionality in the Replace tab is unidirectional.
+From both tabs you can specify the search mode, i.e. whether to search for plain text, regular expressions and wildcards.

-Otherwise, the find functionality is identical in each tab.
-The remaining steps assume that you want to both search and replace.
+Note: The remaining steps assume that you want to both search and replace.

-- 3. In the Find What combo box, specify the search criterion.
-Select the check boxes below the drop-down if you want the search to match case and/or match whole words. - 4.
-In the Replace With combo box, select the replacement text.
-The drop-down lists text strings from previous replace operations.
-Enter new replacement text by typing in the combo box.
-If you used regular expressions for the find, click the button next to the drop-down to display a list of elements you can insert in the replacement text field. - 5.
-Click Find Next.
+- 4. In the Find What box, type the search criterion.
+Check the necessary check boxes. - 5.
+In the Replace With box, select the replacement text.
+You can select text strings from previous replace operations or type a new replacement text.
+If you have selected to search for regular expressions, click the button next to the box to display a list of elements you can insert in the replacement text field.

+6. Click Find Next.
 When the search finds a match, click Replace.
-You are prompted to confirm the replacement.
-Click Yes.
 Click Find Next again to find the next match, or click Replace All to replace all matching text.